This policy identifies the policy and purpose for records management at NDSU.

 This procedure describes how records are to be protected.

-This procedure classifies what is and is not considered to be directory information and available for public view.
+This procedure classifies what is and is not considered to be student directory information and available for public view.

 ND Century Code